heig-vd-dai-course/heig-vd-dai-course/20-ssh-and-scp/COURSE_MATERIAL.md

 - How to copy files from/to a remote machine with SCP?
 - Why is it not recommended to use a password to connect to a remote machine?
 - What is the difference between the private key and the public key?
-- What is the difference between the private key and the passphrase?

 ## Finished?
 Was it easy?
 Was it hard?